swebdevelopment/Pixuru-iOS-SDK/README.md

 1. `view` with the class name `PSDKProductSelectView`
 2. `orientation` with two possible values: `landscape` and `portrait`

-The `orientation` key will will register on intial loading of the iPad view, and when any rotation happens.
+The `orientation` key will will register on initial loading of the iPad view, and when any rotation happens.
 This allows you to have any customizations ready for each orientation.

 *Here is a simple example, using the default style:*